software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 - url

 Note: The form submission handlers are triggered for the _session_ in which the form was submitted.
 A URL argument is available in these handlers, which can be used for granular control over the cache clearing process.
 For example, you might choose to clear the cache only for the specific URL that the form was submitted from.

+### `onContentProcessDidTerminate`

+Callback called when the webview content process is terminated.

 ### Methods: